iamsuteerth/skyfox-devops/README.md

 ## Overview

-This repository contains the infrastructure as code (IaC) for the SkyFox project - a microservices-based application demonstrating enterprise-grade DevOps practices.
-The infrastructure is provisioned using Terraform and deployed on AWS, featuring a complete container orchestration platform with intelligent load balancing and security architecture.
+This repository contains the infrastructure as code (IaC) for the SkyFox project - a microservices-based application demonstrating DevOps best practices.
+The infrastructure is provisioned using Terraform and deployed on AWS, featuring a complete container orchestration platform with load balancing and security architecture.

 ## Architecture